ltgcgo/docs/src/ltgc/encryption.md

 </table></div>

 ## TLS
 This section outlines how we utilize TLS encryption.
+We generally only recommend TLS 1.3, only falling back to TLS 1.2 when absolutely necessary.

 ### ECH
 We currently do not utilize ECH directly on our servers.
 This is still a WIP.